 - 3/4 cup yogurt thick, 190 g

-- 1/2 teaspoon saffron (ground and dissolved in 3 tbps hot water)
+- 1/2 tsp saffron (ground, dissolved in 3 tbps hot water)

 - 1 egg yolk (optional)

-- 1½ tablespoons butter or oil (optional, for rice crust)
+- 2 tbsps butter (optional, for rice crust)

 - 1 cup prunes pitted, 125 g

-- 2 cups basmati rice or brown basmati rice, 400 g
+- 2 cups basmati rice white or brown, 400 g

 - Roasted sliced almonds (optional)

-- Place the chicken, 1/2 the sliced onion, 1 grated garlic clove, 1/2 teaspoon salt, 1/2 teaspoon black pepper, 1/2 teaspoon Persian mixed spice, 1/2 teaspoon turmeric in a cooking pot and mix well.
-Add half cup water and cook over medium heat for about 45 minutes to one hour until well done.
+- Combine chicken, 1/2 sliced onion, 1 grated garlic clove, 1/2 tsp salt, 1/2 tsp black pepper, 1/2 tsp Persian mixed spice, 1/2 tsp turmeric in a cooking pot.
+Add half cup water and cook over medium heat for about one hour until well done.

-- Alternatively it can be baked for one hour in an ovenproof dish without the addition of water as the chicken will release its own juices while baking.
+- Alternatively it can be baked for one hour without adding water as the chicken will release its own juices.

-- Drain any water or juices from the cooked chicken very well and set aside.
-The drained stock can be used to add to other stews or soups.
+- Drain any juices from the cooked chicken and set aside.

-- In a skillet, heat one tablespoon of oil, sauté the remaining sliced onion and grated garlic clove.
-Add the chopped spinach, 1/4 teaspoon salt and simmer five minutes.
-Stir and let any juices evaporate.
+- Heat two tbsps of oil in a skillet, sauté remaining sliced onion and grated garlic clove.
+Add chopped spinach, 1/4 tsp salt and simmer five minutes.
+Stir and let juices evaporate.

 - There are two ways to proceed.
-Either using the Persian rice cooker (easier method).
-Or boiling the rice first and then baking it in the oven with the remaining ingredients (traditional method).
+(1) Using the Persian rice cooker (easier method).
+(2) Or boiling rice first and then baking it in the oven with remaining ingredients (traditional method).

 - Wash the rice thoroughly, until there is no starchy water.
 It may require 4-5 rinses until the water is clear.
 Drain the rice well.

 - Bring two and half cups water to a boil in a rice cooker.
-Add two tablespoons oil and 3/4 teaspoon salt.
+Add two tablespoons oil and 3/4 tsp salt.

 - Once the water comes to a rolling boil, add the rice.
 Let it cook just until all the water is absorbed.
-It is important to not let the rice steam until it is fully done.
+It is important to not let the rice steam further.
 Transfer the cooked rice to another container.

-- Persian rice is usually prepared in a way to form a rice crust in the bottom of the pan.
-When the rice is finally flipped the crust is on the top.
-If you prefer to make the rice crust, it is possible to do that in a Persian Rice cooker which is specially designed to make the crust.
+- Persian rice is often prepared with a rice crust in the bottom.
+When the rice is flipped, the crust is on the top.
+A Persian Rice cooker is specially designed to make the crust.

-- Layer the remaining cooked rice, marinated chicken, prunes, spinach and ending with a rice layer.
-Sprinkle the last tablespoon of saffron water and lemon juice over the rice.
-Place the lid and let the rice steam for about 20 minutes as per the rice cooker instructions.
+- Layer cooked rice, chicken, prunes, spinach and end with a rice layer.
+Sprinkle one tbsp saffron water and lemon juice over rice.
+Place lid and let it steam for 20 minutes as per the rice cooker instructions.